M1XZG/pi-ip-logging/PI-host/README.md

 chown root.root /etc/cron.d/log-my-ip
 ```

-At this point you should double check `/etc/cron.d/log-my-ip` to make sure the paths to the script are correct.
+At this point you should double check `/etc/cron.d/log-my-ip` to make sure the paths to the script are correct, if you've left the repo cloned in `/root/` then it will be.

+### log-my-ip.ini

+This file isn't required if you want to just customize the varibles in the script, however, that will prevent you from using the self-updating part as your changes will be lost to the script.
+The INI file just contains all the variables required by the script, the default location for this is `/usr/local/etc/log-my-ip.ini`, again, changing this could break. _(I have a future plan to allow the updating of the INI file from perhaps your private webserver or something, GitHub would be bad for this as it will contain secrets you don't want anyone to get)_

 ### log-my-ip.sh